wentingzz/LogjamNext/README.md

 ```
 This will create a network with three containers: one logstash, one elasticsearch, and one kibana.

-Logstash will start with a pipeline located at `logjam/logstash/logstash.conf`.
-This pipeline is configured to read from `logjam_categories` and output to an elasticsearch index called `logjam-test`.
+Logstash will start with a pipeline located at `src/logstash/logstash.conf`.
+This pipeline is configured to read from `logjam-categories` and output to an elasticsearch index called `logjam-test`.

 ## Running ingest.py